Goodbye to Gravity

-Goodbye to Gravity was a Romanian metalcore band from Bucharest, active from 2011 until 2015, when four of the band's five members died during their concert at a night club in Bucharest, due to a burning firework that started a large fire.
+Goodbye to Gravity was a Romanian heavy metal band from Bucharest, active from 2011 until 2015, when four of the band's five members died during their concert in Bucharest, due to a burning firework that started the Colectiv nightclub fire.
+Lead vocalist Andrei Găluț was the only survivor.

 History

 The band first got together in 2010, although they did not play publicly until 2011.
 Frontman Andrei Găluț, who had previously won the Romanian talent show Megastar on Prima TV, enlisted the help of a full band, including former members of the Romanian band Thunderstorm, to get the band going.

-In 2012 the band released their self-titled debut album to a warm reception and steadily built their reputation in Romania.
-As a result of the success of Goodbye to Gravity, the band were signed to Universal Music's Romanian branch, and played at festivals in countries such as Germany, Portugal and Italy.
-In 2015 the band set to work on their sophomore effort, with more sci-fi themes to their music.
+In 2012, the band released their self-titled debut album to a warm reception and steadily built their reputation in Romania.
+As a result of the success of Goodbye to Gravity, the band was signed to Universal Music's Romanian branch, and played at festivals in countries such as Germany, Portugal, and Italy.
+In 2015, the band set to work on their sophomore effort, with more sci-fi themes to their music.
 The album was announced as Mantras of War with a release date of 30 October.
 To celebrate the release, the group announced a free show at the Colectiv nightclub in Bucharest.